sensiml/ml-pic-iot-imu-sensiml-template/README.md

 - Stop bits 1
 - Parity None

 A sample of the terminal output is shown in the figure below.
+Note the knowledge pack used for this example produces a test pattern 1,2,3,3,2,1...

 | ![Terminal output](assets/terminal-output.png) |
 | :--: |